-Please check the troubleshooting hints for WindowsTM, too.
+Please check the troubleshooting hints for Windows[TM], too.
 Some typically problems are independent form the operating system.
+Especially regarding Section 3.1.2.
+For sure the location of the INI files mention is different, compare Section 3.2.1.